Vinho Verde: History

 The Romans Seneca the Younger and Pliny the Elder both made reference to vines in the area between the rivers Douro and Minho.

 A record exists of a winery being donated to the Alpendurada convent in Marco de Canaveses in 870 AD, and the vineyards seem to have expanded over the following centuries, planted by religious orders and encouraged by tax breaks.
 Wines were mostly produced for domestic consumption, although Vinho Verde may have been exported in the 12th century, to England, Germany, and Flanders.
 The first definite exports to England are recorded by John Croft as taking place in 1788.

 The arrival of maize in the 16th century left a distinctive stamp on viticulture in the region.
 To maximize production of maize, new regulations banished vines to the field margins, where they would be draped over trees and hedges, forcing the vignerons to pick them from tall ladders.
-Today, you can find some examples of vines trained by the old methods, but most of the Vinho Verde Region is now using modern methods, which give larger and better yield.